How QTP Identify Object Uniquely? – This is the 7th QTP Tutorial in our QTP training series.

 All the other properties of the object will be displayed.
 The user can choose to add one or more of these properties.

 There is also something called “Visual Relation Identifier” in the OR screen for the WinButton properties.

-This is a feature that further supports the object recognition according to their neighbouring objects in the AUT.
+This is a feature that further supports object recognition according to their neighboring objects in the AUT.
 Once set, this creates a kind of link for the less stable components in your AUT with the objects that are more uniquely identifiable.
 QTP will identify these objects as long as they maintain their relative position to these unique objects.